2019 Bolivian political crisis: 2016 constitutional referendum

-The Bolivian constitution allows the President and Vice President to put themselves forward for re-election only once, limiting the number of terms to two, and the elections took place after in 2016 a referendum to amend the constitution was rejected, but that the Supreme Court of Justice ruled that all public offices would have no term limits despite what was established in the constitution and allowing Morales to run for a fourth term.
+The Bolivian constitution allows the President and Vice President to run for re-election only once, limiting the number of terms to two.
+A 2016 referendum to increase the limit to three terms was rejected.
+However, in 2017 Bolivia's Supreme Court completely abolished term limits for all political offices, arguing that running for political office is a human right that could not be limited, even by the constitution.
+The court cited Bolivia's obligations to human rights as a signatory of the 1969 American Convention on Human Rights.
+The Organization of American States, which is responsible for enforcing the convention, protested against the Supreme Court's interpretation.
+The Inter-American Court of Human Rights clarified in 2019 that indefinite re-election should not be considered a human right.
+The Supreme Court also reversed its original 2017 ruling in 2023.

 2019 general election and subsequent investigations

 On 20 October 2019, the first round of voting for all government positions was held.
-After the polls closed, the Supreme Electoral Tribunal began to release the preliminary results of the presidential election; at 7:40 pm, when 83.8% of the votes had been counted, the preliminary count stopped because the official results had begun to be released.
+After the polls closed, the Supreme Electoral Tribunal began to release the preliminary results of the presidential election.
+At 7:40 pm, when 83.8% of the votes had been counted, the tribunal stopped updating the preliminary count.
+It claimed this was because it was beginning to release the final official results, although it had still not done so by the next day.
 At the time that the preliminary count was stopped, Morales led with 45.3%, and his primary opponent, Carlos Mesa, had 38.2%.
 Less than a 10-point lead would have resulted in another round of runoff voting.
 At 9:25 pm, President Morales stated he was the likely winner, given that rural areas would guarantee his victory.

 Although uncounted votes in rural areas were expected to favor Morales, one body observing the election—the Organization of American States (OAS)—stated that even if Morales did win outright, his lead beyond the 10-point threshold would be so negligible as to warrant a runoff anyway.
 The OAS expressed concern about a purported day-long gap in results reporting: after 24 hours, the updates resumed, but with a surge for Morales at the first update.

 On 21 October, the Plurinational Electoral Organ reported a count, suggesting that with 95.3% of verified votes, Morales had too large of a margin above 10 points to overcome, avoiding a second run-off round, and so Morales would remain in power for a fourth term.
 Based on this result, along with claimed irregularities, the Bolivian opposition and protestors as well as some Western governments and observers called for an audit of the process and results, to which Morales agreed.
 The OAS audit of the election began on 31 October and was observed by Spain, Mexico, and Paraguay.